-Disclaimer: Flossing may not be suited for everyone so these are just general guidelines.
+Disclaimer: Consider these tips guidelines because flossing may not suit you.
 Each person will have unique set of teeth that may or may not respond to flossing.
-There are alternatives that you might want to consider if flossing is not suited for you.
+There are other alternatives if flossing does not suite your needs.
 Remember to always consult with your dentist.

 The link between the two may not be clear but there is one so make sure to floss every day, just saying.

 The main cause of ulcer flare ups is the bacterium Helicobacter pylori.
 This same bacterium forms when gums develop periodontitis and studies have confirmed that people with gum disease are at higher risk of having ulcer attacks.
 What’s worst is that this can also lead to stomach cancer [10, 11].